Murder of Victoria Climbié: Post-hospital events

 On 7 August 1999, Kouao visited Ealing social services; they said it was a housing issue and that the case was closed.
 Ealing social services would later be described as 'chaotic'.
 As a follow-up measure, a staff member at the hospital contacted a health visitor, but the health visitor said in the inquiry that she did not receive any contact.
-On 13 August 1999, Rossiter wrote to Petra Kitchman of Brent council, asking her to follow up on the Victoria Climbie case.
+On 13 August 1999, Rossiter wrote to Petra Kitchman of Brent council, asking her to follow up on Climbie's case.
 Kitchman said in the inquiry that she contacted Arthurworrey, but Arthurworrey denied this.
 Later, on 2 September 1999, Rossiter sent a second letter.
 Kitchman said she spoke to Arthurworrey about this, but Arthurworrey denied this again.
-Arthurworrey made a visit to Victoria’s home on 16 August 1999, and another one when Manning began forcing Victoria to sleep in the bathtub.
+Arthurworrey made a visit to Victoria's home on 16 August 1999, and another one when Manning began forcing Victoria to sleep in the bathtub.
 Arthurworrey said in the inquiry that she was under the impression that Victoria seemed happy, but Garnham criticised Arthurworrey for not detecting any of the abuse, although Manning had described this visit as a "put up job".
 Arthurworrey and Victoria had met on four occasions, where they were together for a total of less than 30 minutes, barely speaking to each other.

 From then on, Kouao kept Victoria away from hospitals, turning instead to churches.
 Kouao said to the pastors that she was the mother, and that demons were inside Victoria.
 The pastor at the Mission Ensemble Pour Christ, Pascal Orome, offered prayers for Victoria to cast out the devil, and thought that her injuries were due to demonic possession.
 On another occasion, Kouao took Victoria to a church run by the Universal Church of the Kingdom of God, where the pastor, Alvaro Lima, suspected she was being abused, although he took no action.
 He said in the inquiry that Victoria told him that Satan had told her to burn herself.
 The pastor did not believe her, but he still believed that a person could be possessed.